National Domestic Violence Hotline: Break the Cycle

 Break the Cycle is a partner of both the National Domestic Violence Hotline and Loveisrespect.
 Break the Cycle was founded in 1996, to help provide a resource for young people, specifically ages 12–24, experiencing dating violence.
 Break the Cycle provides leadership and education opportunities to teach young people about healthy relationships.
 Let's Be Real (LBR) is an online/offline movement for people under the age of 24 to come together and have conversations about relationships such as sexuality, break-ups, and first-time hookups.

 Loveisrespect

-Loveisrespect, a 24-hour national Web-based and telephone resource, was created to help teens (ages 13–18) experiencing dating abuse, and is the only helpline in the U.S. serving all 50 states, Puerto Rico and the Virgin Islands.
+Loveisrespect, a 24-hour national Web-based and telephone resource, was created to help young people (ages 13–26) experiencing dating abuse, and is the only helpline in the U.S. serving all 50 states, Puerto Rico and the Virgin Islands.
 It was launched February 8, 2007, by the National Domestic Violence Hotline and partnered with Break the Cycle in 2011.
 In addition to the telephone hotline there is a text feature, and a live chat option, which allows teens to connect to trained peer advocates via the web.

 Dating Bill of Rights

-Featured on loveisrespect's website is the Teen Dating Bill of Rights, a set of affirmations and pledges for teens reflecting the importance of awareness of dating abuse and the need for young people to take a stand and nurture healthy relationships.
+The Loveisrespect website helped formulate the Teen Dating Bill of Rights, a set of affirmations and pledges for teens which emphasize the importance of recognizing dating abuse, and the need for young people to take a stand and nurture healthy relationships.